 Please read the “Identifying a major professor and funding” page before you begin the application process!
-In order to be accepted, the MSU Department of Entomology requires our incoming graduate students to have a faculty member who agrees to be their major professor, and to have sufficient funding identified.
+To be accepted, incoming graduate students are required to have a faculty member who agrees to be their major professor, and to have sufficient funding identified.

 Required application materials for domestic applicants

-Fill out MSU’s online Graduate School Application Form and pay the $50 application fee.
-Once you create an on-line application to the Graduate School, you also create an on-line portal where your application materials are uploaded and received.
+Fill out MSU’s online Graduate School Application Form and pay the required application fee.
+Once you create an online application to the Graduate School, you also create an online portal where your application materials are uploaded and received.